-- (i) Section 58 of the Financial Services Act 2013 require a Director to disclose to the Board, the nature and extent of his/her interest in a material transaction or material arrangement, and, if such material transaction or material arrangement is being deliberated during a board meeting, to be absent from the meeting during such deliberations. - (ii) For the purpose of Section 58 (4) of the Financial Services Act 2013, BNM specifies the following: - (a) An existing or proposed transaction or arrangement will be considered "material" if it is one which a Director is required to declare under Section 221 of the Companies Act 2016, unless the Director or any person linked to him/her cannot reasonably be expected to derive a benefit or suffer a detriment from the transaction or arrangement in a way that will place the director in a position of conflict. - (b) An interested Director must make the disclosure by way of written notice to all members of the Board and the Company Secretary: - As soon as practicable after being aware of his/her interest in the material transaction or arrangement; and - If the material transaction or arrangement is being deliberated at a Board meeting, before the commencement of that deliberation. - (iii) The Directors have a duty to declare immediately to the Board should they be interested in any transaction to be entered into directly or indirectly by the Bank.
+(i) A director is required to disclose to the Board, the nature and extent of his interest in a material transaction or material arrangement, and, if such material transaction or material arrangement is being deliberated during a board meeting, to be absent from the meeting during such deliberations.

+- (ii) Section 151 of the Capital Markets and Services Act 2007 specifies that a disclosure shall be recorded in the minutes of the meeting and after the disclosure, the member having an interest shall not participate or be present in any deliberation or decision of the company on that matter; and be disregarded for the purpose of constituting a quorum or the meeting for the deliberation and decision on that matter. - (iii) An existing proposed transaction or arrangement will be considered "material" if it is one which a Director is required to declare under Section 221 of the Companies Act 2016, unless the Director or any person linked to him cannot reasonably be expected to derive a benefit or suffer a detriment from the transaction or arrangement in a way that will place the director in a position of conflict.
+A director who knowingly contravenes Section 221 of the Companies Act, 2016 shall be guilty of an offence against the Companies Act, 2016. - (iv) The Directors have a duty to declare immediately to the Board should they be interested in any transaction to be entered into directly or indirectly by the Company.
 An interested Director is required to abstain from deliberations and decisions of the Board on the transaction and he/she does not exercise any influence over the Board in respect of the transaction.
-In the event a corporate proposal is required to be approved by shareholders, interested Directors are required to be abstain from voting in respect of their shareholdings in the Company on the resolutions pertaining to the corporate proposal, and will further undertake to ensure that persons connected to them similarly abstain from voting on the resolutions.

-(iv) The disclosure procedures as detailed in the Connected Party Transactions Operational Procedures of MIDF Berhad.
+In the event a corporate proposal is required to be approved by shareholders, interested Directors are required to be abstained from voting in respect of their shareholdings in the Company on the resolutions pertaining to the corporate proposal, and will further undertake to ensure that persons connected to them similarly abstain from voting on the resolutions. - (v) The disclosure procedures as detailed in the Connected Party Transactions Operational Procedures of MIDF Berhad.